-- (a) To incidentally take marine mammals pursuant to these regulations, Hilcorp must apply for and obtain an LOA. - (b) An LOA, unless suspended or revoked, may be effective for a period of time not to exceed the expiration date of these regulations.
+(a) To incidentally take marine mammals pursuant to this subpart, Hilcorp must apply for and obtain an LOA.

+(b) An LOA, unless suspended or revoked, may be effective for a period of time not to exceed the expiration date of this subpart.

-(c) If an LOA expires prior to the expiration date of these regulations, Hilcorp may apply for and obtain a renewal of the LOA.
+(c) If an LOA expires prior to the expiration date of this subpart, Hilcorp may apply for and obtain a renewal of the LOA.